 Bandwidth and High Quality VoIP Calls

-Your Internet service (and bandwidth, specifically) are incredibly important to the success of your VoIP phone system.
-If you’re interested in making the switch to VoIP, talk to your Internet provider about your expected usage and work with them to make sure that your service can adequately handle your Internet calls.
+Your internet service (and bandwidth, specifically) are incredibly important to the success of your VoIP phone system.
+If you’re interested in making the switch to VoIP, talk to your Internet provider about your expected usage and work with them to make sure that your service can adequately handle your calls via VoIP phone numbers.